soi-20/brains/README.md

 # Functional Mindflow project

-This is an experimental Functional MindFlow project.
+This is an experimental Functional MindFlow project(Open-source brains).
 All thoughts are welcome to contribute here.

 If you want to check the flow real-time or comment privately, you can SnapChat me your email and I will send you the link to a private Slack channel synced to this project.